RealityProgrammer/RPUnity-Toolkit/README.md

 3. Might need some extra works to increase performance.

 # Questions and answers (that nobody ask)
-## 1. Q: I updated the package via Git URL, and my Intellisense cannot detect any class of it?
+## 1. Q: I updated the package via Git URL, and my Intellisense cannot detect any class of it/undefined references?
 Answer: It's best to regenerate the project files.
 In Unity Editor, go to Edits -> Preferences -> External Tools -> Click on the "Regenerate Project Files" button.

 # Acknowledge